jboss-developer/jboss-eap-quickstarts/kitchensink-ml-ear/README.md

 What is it?
 -----------

-he `kitchensink-ml-ear` quickstart is a deployable Maven 3 project to help you get your foot in the door developing with Java EE 6 on Red Hat JBoss Enterprise Application Platform.
+The `kitchensink-ml-ear` quickstart is a deployable Maven 3 project to help you get your foot in the door developing with Java EE 6 on Red Hat JBoss Enterprise Application Platform.

 It demonstrates how to create a _localized_ Java EE 6 compliant application using JSF 2.1, CDI 1.0, JAX-RS, EJB 3.1, JPA 2.0 and Bean Validation 1.0.
 A localized application is one that supports multiple languages.
 That is what the _-ml_ suffix denotes in the quickstart name _kitchensink-ml-ear_.
 This quickstart also includes a persistence unit and some sample persistence and transaction code to introduce you to database access in enterprise Java.